imapp-pl/gas-cost-estimator/docs/report_stage_i.md

 We will execute an EVM/Ewasm program, with one chosen form of instrumentation and measurement enabled:

-1. **trace OPCODEs and arguments** - produces a list of OPCODEs for all instructions executed in a program, along with their relevant arguments (stack, memory).
+1. **Trace OPCODEs and arguments** - produces a list of OPCODEs for all instructions executed in a program, along with their relevant arguments (stack, memory).
 This will be used to know what were the instructions executed during a single run of a program.
-2. **measure all** - (individual instruction measurement) produces a list of measurements per instruction, in order of execution, _for all instructions in the program_.
+2. **Measure all** - (individual instruction measurement) produces a list of measurements per instruction, in order of execution, _for all instructions in the program_.
-3. **measure one** - (individual instruction measurement, optional) produce a single measurement for a chosen instruction, i.e. "measure Nth instruction from start of the program".
+3. **Measure one** - (individual instruction measurement, optional) produce a single measurement for a chosen instruction, i.e. "measure Nth instruction from start of the program".
-4. **measure total** - (whole-program measurement) produce a single overarching measurement for the entire program execution.
+4. **Measure total** - (whole-program measurement) produce a single overarching measurement for the entire program execution.
-4. **measure batch** - (hybrid measurement, optional) produce a single measurement for a sequence of same OPCODEs, according to metadata passed to the instrumentation code (e.g. `{measure_from_instruction: 123, measure_to_instruction: 234}` will measure 111 adjacent instructions as if they were one)
+4. **Measure batch** - (hybrid measurement, optional) produce a single measurement for a sequence of same OPCODEs, according to metadata passed to the instrumentation code (e.g. `{measure_from_instruction: 123, measure_to_instruction: 234}` will measure 111 adjacent instructions as if they were one).

 When we speak of measurements, we will be measuring the wall clock time.
 Measurements of CPU cycles using TSC (`RDTSC`, `gotsc` etc.) might be used for validation and comparison.